hashicorp/vault/website/source/docs/secrets/transit/index.html.md

         <span class="param-flags">optional</span>
         The nonce value, provided as base64 encoded.
 Must be provided if convergent encryption is enabled for this key.
-The value must be exactly 96 bits (12 bytes) long and the user must ensure that for any given context (and thus, any given encryption key) this nonce value is **never reused**.
+The value must be exactly 96 bits (12 bytes) long in 0.6.1 and at least 96 bits in 0.6.2+.
+The user must ensure that for any given context (and thus, any given encryption key) this nonce value is **never reused**; however, starting in 0.6.2 Vault helps by using a key derivation function against the given nonce to help ensure high entropy so that the final nonce value can be generated from a longer set of bytes (e.g. if a SHA-512 is split evenly into context/nonce).
       </li>
     </ul>
   </dd>